-Has everything you need to make mountain riding comfortable and effortless, including 27.5" wheels, Rockshox Monarch R rear suspension, and precisely designed fork.
-1x11 drivetrain is easier to handle than bikes with derailleurs.
+Has everything you need to make mountain riding comfortable and effortless, including 27.5-inch wheels, Rockshox Monarch R rear suspension, and precisely designed fork.
+Drivetrain is easier to handle than bikes with derailleurs.

 Some owners say that the tradeoff for the solid quality is a slightly heavier feel.
 It's also expensive.

 Features a rugged cruiser frame with four-inch-wide knobby tires for easy handling over rough and bumpy terrain.
 Earns praise from heavier owners who say it accommodates their weight nicely.
 Reasonably priced.

 Only has seven speeds.
 On the heavy side, which makes it difficult to maneuver for some.